Keyword research guide: focus on intent and conversion

 AI-era keyword research: how ClickForest leads the way

-Since ChatGPT, we've seen a 40% increase in conversational queries.
-At ClickForest, we anticipate this:
+Since ChatGPT we see a 40% rise in conversational queries.
+At ClickForest we anticipate this:

 New query patterns:

-"Explain why [problem] occurs and how [solution] helps"
+- “Explain why [problem] happens and how [solution] helps”

-Danny Sullivan emphasizes in his recent statements that the fundamentals of good SEO do not change, even in the AI era:
+Danny Sullivan emphasises in his recent statements that the fundamentals of good SEO do not change, even in the AI era:

 “Good SEO is good GEO (Generative Engine Optimization).
 The basic principles have not changed.”

-ClickForest AI-keyword Strategy: We don't just target traditional keywords, but also AI-prompt patterns.
+ClickForest AI keyword strategy: We target not only traditional keywords but also AI-prompt patterns.
 Result: 34% earlier traffic to new content.

 Voice + AI convergence